Prevent Policy

 ||||

-CICM Safeguarding Officer will report concerns about a risk of radicalisation to the local Police Prevent Officer and will report the matter to the CICM Senior Management team.
+CICM Safeguarding Officer will report concerns about a risk of radicalisation to the local Police PREVENT Officer and will report the matter to the CICM Senior Management team.
 Local police departments have standard procedures to assess risks, establish warnings and set up safeguarding measures if CICM personnel receives a threat or the police felt that CICM or CICM personnel were under threat.
 The outcome may involve an investigation and action such as markers on people’s phones or addresses, warning to parties involved and arrests being made. |

 |||||